Blog

 Next Steps for SIL Providers

 1. Assess your current position.
-Review your existing policies, procedures, and compliance documentation registration requirements.
+Review your existing policies, procedures, and compliance documentation against registration requirements.

 2. Engage with the process early.
 Contact approved auditors now to understand availability and secure preferred audit dates.

 3. Seek specialist guidance.
-Work with NDIS consultants who understand the new registration framework and can help you prepare efficiently.
+Work with an NDIS consultant who understands the registration framework and can guide you through your policies, forms and procedures, audit preparation, and compliance requirements.

 4. Do not assume extensions.
 Plan your registration timeline assuming 1 July 2026 is immovable.